goshuirc/goshu/readme.md

 Modules
 -------
 goshu3 is very modular, and allows you to simply drop goshu3 modules into the modules/ folder, where they're automatically loaded at runtime.
-To disable any modules, simply delete them, or move them to a different folder (something like modules/disabled/ perhaps?). goshu3 already comes with a number of modules:
+To disable any modules, simply delete them, or move them to a different folder (something like modules/disabled/ perhaps?)
+goshu3 comes with a number of modules to help you get started:

 Modules are represented like so: **dice**
 Commands are represented like so: _8ball_